Whether you are buying a single car or a full fleet for your business, there’s a good chance you’ll need to finance it.

 |

-A novated lease is a ‘tripartite’ agreement under which you help your employees to lease a vehicle using salary sacrifice.
-This enables them to make substantial tax savings on the purchase price of their car and associated running costs.
+A novated lease is a ‘tripartite’ finance arrangement used with salary packaging.
+This helps business employees buy a vehicle through their pre-tax salary.
+Employees can make substantial tax savings on the purchase price of their car and associated running costs.

-This can be a valuable employee incentive, as well as reducing the burden on your business of managing operating leases on vehicles for your mobile workforce.
+This can be a valuable employee incentive and reduce the burden on your business of managing operating leases on vehicles for your mobile workforce.

 ---|---|